-64. Disclosure pursuant to schedule V of Securities and Exchange Board of India (Listing Obligation and Disclosure requirements) Regulations, 2015.
+65. Disclosure pursuant to schedule V of Securities and Exchange Board of India (Listing Obligation and Disclosure requirements) Regulations, 2015.

-Name of the enterprise Rate of Interest Secured/ Unsecured Balance as at 31 March 2021 Maximum Outstanding during the year 2020-21 Balance as at 31 March 2020 Maximum Outstanding during the year 2019-20 Loans and advances in the nature of loan given to subsidiaries Dish TV Lanka (Private) Limited 10.50% Unsecured - 1,655 - 2,766 Dish Infra Services Private Limited Interest free Unsecured 245,023 245,023 245,023 245,023
+Name of the enterprise Rate of Interest Secured/ Unsecured Balance as at 31 March 2022 Maximum Outstanding during the year 2021-22 Balance as at 31 March 2021 Maximum Outstanding during the year 2020-21 Loans and advances in the nature of loan given to subsidiaries Dish TV Lanka (Private) Limited 10.50% Unsecured - - - 1,655 Dish Infra Services Private Limited Interest free Unsecured 245,023 245,023 245,023 245,023

-^{} repayable after 10 years from the date of grant
+\ repayable after 10 years from the date of grant

-Note: In accordance with the guidance given in Ind AS 109, present value of the loan amount is shown in as the loan receivable in note 10 of \ref{thm} 74,173 lacs (previous year \ref{thm} 64,951 lacs) and the balance amount is shown as equity portion of investment in note 9.
+Note: In accordance with the guidance given in Ind AS 109, present value of the loan amount is shown in as the loan receivable in note 9 of Rs.
+84,705 lacs (previous year Rs.
+74,173 lacs) and the balance amount is shown as equity portion of investment in note 8.

-65. The initial term of the Direct To Home ("DTH") License issued to the Company was provisionally extended from time to time by the Ministry of Information and Broadcasting, Government of India ("MIB") in the past.
+- 66. The initial term of the Direct To Home ("DTH") License issued to the Company was provisionally extended from time to time by the Ministry of Information and Broadcasting, Government of India ("MIB") in the past.
 On 30 December 2020, MIB issued amended DTH guidelines for obtaining license for providing DTH Broadcasting Services in India, however, consolidated operational guidelines along with the amendments are yet to be issued.
-In accordance with the amended guidelines, the Company had applied for issue of license and the MIB has granted provisional license vide its letter dated 31 March 2021 on the terms and conditions as mentioned therein.
+In accordance with the amended guidelines, the Company had applied for issue of license and the MIB has granted provisional license vide its letter dated 31 March 2021 on the terms and conditions as mentioned therein. - 67. (a) On 23 September 2021, the Company received a notice dated 21 September 2021 from Yes Bank Limited ("Yes Bank") requisitioning an EGM to consider resolution(s) for change in the Board of Directors of the Company.
+The Board of Directors of the Company, upon evaluation and on the basis of legal opinions, unanimously agreed that the EGM cannot be called, as requisitioned by Yes Bank.
+Yes Bank, subsequently approached the Hon'ble National Company Law Tribunal, Mumbai Bench and the matter is currently pending for disposal.
+The management believes that aforesaid matter do not impact the financial statements of the Company. - (b) Yes bank Limited has filed a Company Petition under Sections 241-242 of the Companies Act ,2013 before the NCLT, Mumbai seeking inter alia Interim reliefs from the Hon'ble Tribunal of temporary injunction (a) restraining the Company and its Directors from conducting Annual General meeting, (b) restraining the Directors from acting in any manner as directors/KMPs/ officers of Company, (c) appoint an independent Administrator to discharge the duties or Committee of Directors suggested by Yes Bank.
+The matter is currently pending.